-1. Veterans Film Festival (hereafter known as ‘VFF’) - ABN 37 653 160 895, is organised by the Board and Staff of the Veterans Film Festival Limited.
-The VFF is a non-commercial organisation, incorporated in New South Wales (NSW) as a not-for-profit company under the Corporations Act 2001, with charitable status.
+1. Veterans Film Festival (hereafter known as ‘VFF’) – ABN 37 653 160 895 , is organised by the Board and Staff of the Veterans Film Festival.
+The VFF is a non-commercial organisation, incorporated in New South Wales (NSW) as a non-profit-making company under the Corporations Act 2001, with charitable status.

 2. All filmmakers submitting a film to the VFF, accept and agree to comply with the following ‘Terms and Conditions’

 3. The VFF is open to all filmmakers and serving or ex-serving defence personnel of all ages and abilities from across the globe.

 4. Selection criteria focuses on films for, by or about veterans,and stories that explore real or imagined perspectives on warfare and its influence on society, the human experience of our serving and ex-serving personnel and their families.
 We also include stories about the influences, impact and the complex situations before, during and after war.

 5. VFF only accepts online registrations and submissions to be assessed.

 6. VFF accept films in any language… However, films not made in English must have English subtitles.